farazfazli/learning-rkt/README.md

 # Learning rkt
-A definitive guide to teach you everything you need about rkt.
+A definitive guide to teach you almost everything you need to know about how to best use rkt.

 ## What is rkt?